abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 ```
 byte RTCFrequency { get; set; }
 ```
-Get or set the frequency of the output pin square-wave.
+Get or set the frequency of the output pin square wave.
 Options are: 1 = 1Hz, 2 = 4.096KHz, 3 = 8.192KHz, 4 = 32.768KHz

 ```
 bool RTCOutput { get; set; }
 ```
-Enable or disable the square-wave output on the SQW pin.
+Enable or disable the square wave output on the SQW pin.
-Set output as true of false.
+Set output as true or false.
 Gets output state as true or false.

 ## Usage:

-To use the Expander Pi library in your code you must first import the library dll:
+To use the Expander Pi library in your code you must first import the library DLL:
 ```
 using ABElectronicsUK;
 ```
-Next you must initialise the ExpanderPi class:
+Next, you must initialise the ExpanderPi class:
 ```
 ABElectronicsUK.ExpanderPi expi = new ABElectronicsUK.ExpanderPi();
 ```

-Next we need to connect to the device and wait for the connection before setting the digital IO ports to be inputs
+Next, we need to connect to the device and wait for the connection before setting the digital IO ports to be inputs
 ```
 expi.Connect();

 while (!expi.IsConnected){}
 expi.IOSetPortDirection(0, 0xFF);
 expi.IOSetPortDirection(1, 0xFF);
 ```

 You can now read the input status from pin 1 on the digital IO bus with: